ViaVersionAddons/ViaSnapshot/README.md

 # ViaSnapshot

 ### ⚠️ WARNING: This is experimental and is not safe to use on public servers.
 Use at your own risk!

-**Allows you to join servers from snapshots, using ViaProxy.
-Currently only supports 15w31a.**
+**Allows you to join servers from snapshots, using ViaProxy.**

+Supported Versions:

+- 15w31a
+- 15w31b

 Known Issues:

 - Item Drops are stone
 - Entity metadata is missing
 - Item interaction in newer versions is broken